Skip to main content

 Connections to ONTAP systems

 To replicate data between a Cloud Volumes ONTAP system in AWS and ONTAP systems in other networks, you must have a VPN connection between the AWS VPC and the other network—for example, your corporate network.
-For instructions, see AWS Documentation: Setting Up an AWS VPN Connection.
+For instructions, refer to the AWS Documentation: Setting Up an AWS VPN Connection.

 DNS and Active Directory for CIFS